Chemistry (CHEM)

 CHEM A441 Principles of Biochemistry I 3 Credits

-A study of the structure and function of various biomolecules, including amino acids, proteins, carbohydrates, nucleic acids, lipids and membranes.
+Explores the structure and function of key biomolecules, focusing on the chemical properties and biological roles of amino acids, proteins, carbohydrates, lipids, and biological membranes.

 May Be Stacked With: CHEM A641